 Crumble has chosen three major themes explored in our upcoming issue ‘Conflict//Resolution’ for the Crumble Magazine Project.
 Our editors have provided small summaries and explorations of these three ideas, ‘education’, ‘migration’ and ‘revolution’.
 How does architecture influence these themes in the 21st century?

 Come and join the Crumble Team for the launch of Issue 2, ‘What’s the Plan?’ at Harry’s Southside on 1st February!

-Following in the wake of tragic vehicle-borne terrorist attacks in Nice and London, cities across the world are rushing to implement measures to protect their citizens from the new found threat.
-Unfortunately, whilst best intentioned, these barriers, gates and bollards are turning our historical cities into frightened battlegrounds where fear overcomes the planning system and
+In the wake of tragic vehicle-borne attacks in Nice and London, cities across the world are rushing to implement measures to protect their citizens.
+But these barriers risk turning historic cities into fear-inducing battlegrounds – is there a better way for architecture to protect us against terrorism?

 We’re pleased to announce that Crumble can now be bought from the Tate Modern in London.
 The Tate Modern joins our growing list of stockists in Edinburgh, Manchester and London.